Uncle Ricky Rocker

 - Creating a totally self-sufficient farm in South Kona

-Ric yearned to live in a place where people still lived in the “old style way.”
-In 1973, at 25-years-old, he stumbled upon Ponape, before it became modernized and renamed Pohnpei.
+After four years in Hawai’i, Uncle Ricky yearned to find a place where people still lived in the “real old style.”
+In 1973, at 25 years old, he stumbled upon Ponape, before it became modernized and renamed Pohnpei.

-“On islands like Ponape they were basically all you needed,” Ric said. “ʻUlu is the only carbohydrate that does not have to be planted annually.
-When a child is born in Ponape its parents plant seven ʻulu trees and seven coconut trees to begin to sustain the child for its life.
+“‘Ulu is the only carbohydrate that does not have to be planted annually.
+When a child is born in Ponape, its parents plant seven ʻulu trees and seven coconut trees to begin to sustain the child for its life.
 Because 'ulu only has to be planted once and grows so easily, over the course of its 50+ year lifespan, it yields more food for less labor than any other crop.
-It is virtually bulletproof, and so ʻono.”
+It is virtually bulletproof, and so ono.”

-He became totally immersed in Ponapean traditional culture and developed a deep reverence for these indigenous crops and their preparations.
-Sometimes he would help make marr – fermented ʻulu that was stored for times of hurricanes or tropical storms when their crops were destroyed – other times he simply enjoyed preparing ʻulu pulehu-style, cooked in an open fire.
+He immersed himself in Ponapean culture and developed a deep reverence for indigenous crops and their preparations.
+Sometimes he would help make marr – fermented ʻulu that was stored in the ground for times of hurricanes or tropical storms or when their other crops failed.
+However, most of the time he simply enjoyed preparing ʻulu pulehu-style or cooked in coconut milk, his two favorite ways to prepare it.
+In Ponape, there were only 4 seasonings: salt, chili pepper, lime, and coconut milk.
+Everything was made with these simple ingredients.

 ‘Ulu Recipe-Ready Packs